jmklu/customer_churn_prediction_ML_project/README.md

-# Predictive Modeling for Customer Churn: A Comparative Analysis of Decision Tree, Random Forest, and Neural Network Classifiers
+# Predictive Modeling for Customer Retention: A Comparative Analysis of Decision Tree, Random Forest, and Neural Network Classifiers

 **Overview:**
+This project employs machine learning to predict whether or not a mobile network subscriber will continue with the said provider after the initial subscription.
-This project employs machine learning to predict customer churn using a comparative analysis of Decision Tree, Random Forest, and Neural Network classifiers.
+This is made up of a comparative analysis of Decision Tree, Random Forest, and Neural Network classifiers.
 The dataset includes features such as senior citizenship, tenure, internet service, and payment methods.

 **Features:**
 - Utilizes `pandas`, `scikit-learn` for data analysis and machine learning.